tomatowenbinyu-cell/tomatowenbinyu-cell.github.io/contents/links.md

 ## People I Have Learned From

-I am grateful to the many people who have shaped the way I learn and think about mathematics.

-## People I Have Learned From

 I am grateful to the many people who have shaped the way I learn and think about mathematics(or something else).

 - [Iván Angiono](https://www.famaf.unc.edu.ar/~angiono/)